mmdelaney/DATA-310/Ex4.md

 ### What is the purpose of using a 3x3 filter to convolve across a 2D image matrix?

+The purpose of using a 3x3 filter to colvolve across a 2D image matrix is to highlight certain features of an image to make the objects more identifiable (such as horizontal or vertical lines).
+This makes it easier to train computer vision machine learning models.

 ### Why would we include more than one filter?
 How many filters did you assign as part of your architecture when training a model to learn images of numbers from the mnist dataset?

+We could include more than one filter to highlight more than one feature.
+For example, if we wanted to train a model to identify trees, it would be emphasize vertical lines that could be a trunk as well as horizontal lines that could be branches.
+When training the model with the images from the mnist dataset, I think I only used one filter.

 ## MSE